maciejmikosik/stork/doc/data.md

     true("yes")("no")
     "yes"

-Since boolean enum has 2 constants, each constants is a function that has 2 parameters called visitors.
+Since boolean enum has 2 constants, each constant is a function that has 2 parameters called visitors.
 In case with more constants, we need to provide as many visitors.

 Let's implement `TrafficLight` enum with 3 constants: `red`, `yellow` and `green`.